PlatONnetwork/platon.py/docs/examples.rst

         # The demo supports persistant state by using a JSON file.
         # You will need an Platon node for this.
         # Running this script will consume around 20k JSON-RPC calls.
-        # With locally running Gplaton, the script takes 10 minutes.
+        # With locally running Pnode, the script takes 10 minutes.
         # The resulting JSON state file is 2.9 MB.
         import sys
         import json